gcanu/angular-filemanager-nodejs-bridge/README.md

 **CAUTION: This project is currently not mainted!
 If you want to take over this project or you already developed a better implementation, please send me a message and I will link to your project.**

+## Recent Changes

+I recently clone the original repo and I was surprised this project has not changed during 2 years...
+So, I decided to fork this project to allow everyone to get the new features that were not implemented yet.

+### New Features

+* Download multiple files (zip file)
+* Copy single or multiple files

 ## Features

 Currently the following operations are (partially) implemented: